auth0/lock/README.md

 Initialize `Auth0Lock` with `clientID` and account's `domain`.
 Also allow for `options` to be passed to configure `auth0-js` lib dependency.

+> Note: For a full detail of initialization configuration check the [wiki][initialization-configuration] article on this topic.

 ```
   var lock = new Auth0Lock('clientID', 'domain');